Emergent Orders to Show Cause

 What this means is that a show cause is probably not appropriate where, for example, a spouse is requesting that joint custody be granted on a temporary basis.
 It may be appropriate, though, where one spouse is threatening to abscond with the children or is somehow harming them.
 Moreover, with respect to monetary issues, a temporary of a bank account would not be an emergency.
 Conversely, if a spouse is about to take all of the money and hide it in an off-shore bank account, that could be a reason for an Order to Show Cause.

 After a show cause order is granted, the court will set a date to hear evidence about the issues.
 The court will then decide if the order should be permanent or temporary.

-.
-We have experience in helping our clients with emergency situations.
+in helping our clients with emergency situations.
 Contact us today at (732) 529-6937 for an appointment to talk about your family law case and what we can do to help you.